amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

-no limit to what we *can* do in the shell, but even experienced shell users still switch to graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same crop on hundreds of images, then we could automate the cropping using shell commands.
+no limit to what we *can* do in the shell, but even experienced shell users still switch to graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same modification on hundreds of files, then we could automate that task using shell commands.

 We will try a few basic ways to interact with files.
 Let's first move into the shell-lesson directory on your desktop (if you don't have this directory,